Construction

 2 Includes water storage and supply, sewerage and drainage, telecommunications and recreation, and other.

-Private sector mining and gas-related projects are expected to contribute a significant amount to engineering construction activity over the outlook period.
-The Tanami Expansion 2 project is expected to be completed in 2026, extending the lifetime of the Granites gold mine beyond 2040.
-Works at Santos’ Barossa project recommenced in early 2024, to supply a new source of gas to Darwin LNG.
-The life extension project at Darwin LNG is expected to be completed in the first half of 2025, with the initial gas production expected in the second half of 2025.
+Private sector mining and gas-related projects are expected to contribute to engineering construction activity over the outlook period.
+The Tanami Expansion 2 project is expected to be completed in 2027, extending the lifetime of the Granites gold mine beyond 2040.
+Works at the Santos’ Barossa project and the life extension project of the Darwin LNG processing facility are progressing with first gas expected in the September quarter 2025.
+Further development of gas assets at the Beetaloo Sub-basin will also contribute to construction activity in the Territory (see Northern Territory Economy PDF (1.9 MB), chapter 2 economic growth box 1).

-Over the long term, development of the Middle Arm Sustainable Development Precinct will aim to attract new industries including hydrogen, carbon capture, advanced manufacturing and minerals processing.
+Over the long term, development of the Middle Arm Sustainable Development Precinct will aim to attract new industries, including carbon capture storage (see Northern Territory Economy PDF (1.9 MB), chapter 2 economic growth box 1), advanced manufacturing and minerals processing.

-The value of non-residential building work done in the Territory increased by 33.8% to $770 million in 2023, with public sector activity increasing by 47.5% to $547 million and private sector activity increasing by 9.1% to $223 million.
-Public sector activity continues to support non-residential activity with a significant amount of work in the pipeline on the horizon (Chart 8).
+The value of non-residential building work done in the Territory increased by 3.9% to $903 million in 2024, with public sector activity increasing by 10.1% to $680 million and private sector activity declining by 11.2% to $223 million.
+In the next 2-3 years, public sector activity will continue to support non-residential construction activity with a significant amount of work in the pipeline (Chart 8).

 Chart 8: Value of non-residential work yet to be done in the Territory, quarterly

-The value of residential building work done in the Territory increased by 0.1% to $348 million in 2023, with private sector activity increasing by 4.7% to $280 million and public sector activity decreasing by 15.3% to $68 million.
+The value of residential building work done in the Territory declined by 2.2% to $365 million in 2024, with private sector activity declining by 23.3% to $227 million and public sector activity increasing by 79.2% to $138 million.

-Both demand and supply factors have contributed to the steady decline in residential construction activity over the past year.
-Increasing interest rates and input costs have dampened demand for the construction of new builds.
+Both demand and supply factors have contributed to the steady decline in residential construction activity in 2024.
+Increasing interest rates and input costs dampened demand for the construction of new builds, and net interstate migration flows remained weak in 2024.

 Chart 9: Value of residential construction work in the pipeline, quarterly

-Source: ABS, Building Activity, Australia, Cat.
-No. 8752.0; Department of Treasury and Finance
+Source: ABS, Building Activity, Australia; Department of Treasury and Finance

 For the latest data on the construction sector, refer to the Territory Economy website.